-Where To Buy Marijuana Seeds Online
+Where To Buy Cannabis Seeds Online

-We should all count ourselves lucky to live in a time when you can easily buy marijuana seeds online.
+We should all count ourselves lucky to live in a time when you can easily buy Cannabis seeds online.
 OG Seeds is your destination for cannabis seeds on the web.
-We offer feminized and autoflower seeds in various hemp and marijuana cultivars.
+We offer feminized and autoflower seeds in various hemp and Cannabis cultivars.
 Sample a wide selection of Indica, Sativa, and hybrid strains in both THC and CBD-dominant varieties.
 Below are a few listed cannabis strains that we carry:

 - Banana OG Feminized